davidcrumpton/buffy/README.md

 ## Inspiration

-I never use getopt_long(3), or long options, in anything I create.
-I decided to give it a try and laughed when I noticed the Buffy the Vampire Slayer references in the getopt_long EXAMPLE section of OpenBSD, and MacOS.
+I never use `getopt_long(3)`, or long options, in anything I create.
+I decided to give it a try and laughed when I noticed the Buffy the Vampire Slayer references in the [`getopt_long` EXAMPLES section](https://man.openbsd.org/getopt_long#EXAMPLES) of OpenBSD and macOS.
 The game will always have at a minimum the options specified in the description below.

 ```c